Stoke Primary School

 Teachers conduct SRE lessons in a sensitive manner and in confidence.
 However, if a child makes a reference to being involved (or likely to be involved) in sexual activity, then the teacher will take the reference seriously, and deal with it as a matter of child protection.
 Teachers will respond in a similar way if a child indicates that they have been a victim of abuse.

 They will not try to investigate, but will immediately inform the head teacher, who is the named person for child protection issues, about their concerns.
 The Headteacher will then deal with the matter in consultation with health care professionals (see our Safeguarding Policy).

 It is the responsibility of the Head teacher to ensure that the SRE policy is implemented effectively.

 Monitoring and review

-The Governing Body gives serious consideration to any comments from parents and carers about the SRE programme, and maintains a record of all such comments.
+The Governing Board gives serious consideration to any comments from parents and carers about the SRE programme, and maintains a record of all such comments.

 This policy will be reviewed every two years or earlier if necessary.